Mindy Dmuchowski, PMP

 Bio

 Christine Mitchell, ScM is a senior research associate in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health, where she earned her master’s degree in 2009.
 Her expertise is in project management of multicenter clinical research studies to ensure their successful conduct.
-She has been involved in overseeing and coordinating all aspects of research including design and grant writing, implementation, data collection and cleaning, and data analysis and manuscript preparation.
-Christine is project manager for the ACHIEVE study, a randomized tr
+She has been involved in overseeing and coordinating all aspects of research including design and grant writing, implementation, data collection and cleaning, and data analysis, and manuscript preparation.
+Christine is project manager for the ACHIEVE study, a randomized t

 Josh Betz, MS